kappa8219/eks-onmac/README.md

 # EKS ~~Anywhere~~ OnMac

-Docker Desktop used as a runntime
+Docker Desktop used as a runtime

 ```bash
 export CLUSTER_NAME=ok-cluster